slowproj/slowdash/docs/DataBinding.md

 - For data not explicitly bound for time-stamps, the time-series data can contain a single element with a time-stamp of "neutral" or "current".
   - The "neutral" timestamp matches with any data request time intervals.
   - The "current" timestamp matches only if the data request includes the current time.
-  - Therefore data storages can contain data without time-stamps.
+  - Therefore, data storage can contain data without time stamps.
 Examples are:
     - CSV file as a table
     - ROOT files containing histograms and graphs
     - JSON / YAML file containing parameters as a tree object